Webhooks in Python with Flask

 A webhook can be thought of as a type of API that is driven by events rather than requests.
 Instead of one application making a request to another to receive a response, a webhook is a service that allows one program to send data to another as soon as a particular event takes place.

-Webhooks are sometimes referred to as reverse APIs, because communication is initiated by the application sending the data rather than the one receiving it.
+Webhooks are sometimes referred to as reverse APIs because communication is initiated by the application sending the data rather than the one receiving it.
 With web services becoming increasingly interconnected, webhooks are seeing more action as a lightweight solution for enabling real-time notifications and data updates without the need to develop a full-scale API.

 Webhooks usually act as messengers for smaller data.
 They help in sending messages, alerts, notifications and real-time information from the server-side application to the client-side application.

 Let’s say for instance, you want your application to get notified when tweets that mention a certain account and contain a specific hashtag are published.
-Instead of your application continuously asking Twitter for new posts meeting these criteria, it makes much more sense for Twitter to send a notification to your application only when such event takes place.
+Instead of your application continuously asking Twitter for new posts meeting these criteria, it makes much more sense for Twitter to send a notification to your application only when such an event takes place.

 This is the purpose of a webhook instead of having to repeatedly request the data (polling mechanism), the receiving application can sit back and get what it needs without having to send repeated requests to another system.